Never walk alone at night.

 There is safety in numbers.
 By walking with someone else at night, you significantly reduce your chances of being assaulted.
 If you don’t know of anyone to walk with you, contact a public safety officer on campus to escort you home.

-By using your iPod, you have lost one of your most importance senses: hearing.
-If you do use an iPod, only have one ear bud in.
+By using your phone or iPod, you have lost one of your most importance senses—hearing.
+If you listen to music while you are out, put only one ear bud in.
 If you use an ATM, be sure it’s in a well-lit area.
 Never use an ATM at the back of a bank.
 Never stand there and count your money.
 Be aware of who is around you at all times.

 Changing your walking route, particularly at night, decreases the chances of you being followed.
 Be sure to always walk in well-lit areas where others can see you.